How Recycling Rates Were Boosted by NWA for Barnes & Noble, Saving Costs and Carbon Footprint

 Our team constantly reviews the recycling market to identify new opportunities for stores to recycle.
 Locations are regularly revisited to ascertain whether a further change would be beneficial to their environmental and financial performance.

-Over seven years, National Waste Associates helped Barnes & Noble to achieve a 67% improvement in their waste diversion rate.
+Upon persisting, National Waste Associates helped Barnes & Noble to achieve a 67% improvement in their waste diversion rate.
 This resulted in an annual saving of over 50,000 metric tons of carbon dioxide, the equivalent of taking 11,000 cars off the road.
 In 2017 alone, the increase in recycling rates prevented over 13,000 tons of waste from being sent to landfill, instead diverting valuable materials for recycling.

 By increasing waste diversion rates together with implementing strategies to right size the waste and recycling collections to actual tonnages, NWA was able to save Barnes & Noble more than $160,000 over a three-year period.

 Want to save money & improve your environmental performance?

 Find out how NWA can revolutionize your organization’s waste management strategy.

 Call us at 888-692-5005 x6 today, or email us at firstname.lastname@example.org.